Chapter 5 Coding Handbook

 This code has several problems.

-1. There’s a lot of duplication.
-Initializing the array requires as many lines as there are elements in the array. sum(t == h for t, h in zip(trial, target)) is copied anywhere it is needed, etc.
+- There’s a lot of duplication.
+Initializing the array requires as many lines as there are elements in the array.

-3. It’s not conceptual.
+because a user would need to modify code instead of changing a parameter.
+Literal values like 4 and 28 are used instead of variables (hardcoding). - It’s not conceptual.
 If it weren’t for the comments, it would be difficult to tell what the author is getting at.
 What does 28 mean in this context?
 Is it the same as other 28s?

-4. It would be difficult to maintain (particularly if this style was used in a large program).
+- It would be difficult to maintain (particularly if this style was used in a large program).
 Will the program still work if we change some of it?
 Is there an error in some of the duplicated code?
 How do we add functionality without adding more duplication?

 All of these are problems that can be solved by generalization.